Forescout/eyeExtend-Connect/versasdwan/README.md

 ![](README.assets/versa-inventory.png)

-Additionally, eyeSIght policies can be created to leverage any of the supplied properties below:
+Additionally, eyeSight policies can be created to leverage any of the supplied properties below:

 ### Properties